erdmarin/sa-portfolio/README.md

 - No automated testing gate; deployment is a manual multi-step process with no rollback automation

 Acceptable for initial portfolio deployment.
 The manual steps are documented and repeatable.
 CI/CD via GitHub Actions or CodePipeline is the first roadmap item — each manual step maps directly to a pipeline stage.

+### Security Considerations

+Security controls are applied at the network, identity, and image layers.
+Some production-grade controls are not yet implemented and are called out explicitly.

+**Implemented Controls**

+- **Security group least-privilege:** the ALB security group accepts HTTP/HTTPS from 0.0.0.0/0; the Fargate task security group accepts traffic only from the ALB security group on the container port.
+No direct public access to task IPs is permitted through the security group rules.
+- **IAM execution role:** grants ECS the minimum permissions required — ECR image pull and CloudWatch Logs delivery.
+No wildcard permissions.
+The task role is separate and scoped to the application's runtime API requirements only.
+- **ECR private registry:** the container image is stored in a private ECR repository, not a public registry.
+Image pull requires IAM authentication.
+- **ECR vulnerability scanning:** automated scan runs on every image push.
+Scan results are reviewed before the image is promoted to the ECS service.

+**Recommended for Production**

+- **Private subnets + NAT Gateway:** move Fargate tasks to private subnets so task IPs are never directly routable from the internet, regardless of security group configuration.
+- **AWS Secrets Manager:** inject database credentials and API keys as environment variables at task launch.
+Eliminates the need to store secrets in the task definition or application environment files.
+- **Immutable ECR image tags:** enable tag immutability in ECR to prevent silent tag reassignment.
+Production deployments should reference image SHA256 digests, not mutable tags.
+- **AWS WAF:** attach WAF to the ALB with the Core Rule Set and rate limiting rules to protect against OWASP Top 10 vulnerabilities and application-layer DDoS.

 ### Future Improvements